 In respect of employment to which clause 11(3) applies, in the case of a part-time worker employed solely in the employment in which the injury occurs, a proportionate deduction shall be made in such weekly earnings to the extent that the hours worked by him each week are less than the number of hours stated in the industrial award as ordinary hours which constitute a week’s work.

-[Clause 12 amended by No. 34 of 1999 s.
+[Clause 12 amended: No. 34 of 1999 s.
 32(14) and (19); No. 42 of 2004 s.
 147.]

 13. Concurrent contracts, deductions in respect of